edwinhchun/Cloudflare-DNS-and-HTTP-Redirect-Lab/README.md

 | `curl -L` | Where does the redirect chain end? | The client reached the GitHub destination |
 | `curl -v` | Where in DNS, TCP, TLS, or HTTP does the request fail? | The detailed connection sequence could be inspected |
 | Browser | Does the complete user experience work? | A normal client could resolve, connect, receive the redirect, and load the destination |

-## Key Lessons Learned

-- The registrar and authoritative DNS provider can be different companies.
-- Changing nameservers changes the authoritative source for the entire DNS zone.
-- Email can remain hosted by Zoho while authoritative DNS moves to Cloudflare.
-- MX, SPF, DKIM, and verification records must be preserved during a DNS migration.
-- An apex record represented by `@` applies to `edwinlab.cloud`, not automatically to `www.edwinlab.cloud`.
-- CNAME flattening allows an apex hostname to reference another hostname, but it does not make DNS understand URL paths.
-- A CNAME is a DNS alias, not an HTTP redirect.
-- Cloudflare Redirect Rules operate at the HTTP layer and require requests to reach a proxied hostname.
-- A fully qualified redirect target must include the URL scheme, such as `https://`.
-- Troubleshooting should proceed layer by layer: DNS, connectivity, TLS, and HTTP.
-- Browser success does not always prove the operating-system resolver is healthy because caches and resolver paths can differ.